 But do not simply choose a niche based on the status quo.
 Think about your past experiences and your interests, then decide on your niche from there.
 It will help you determine a more direct path.

 Helping others plan out their life or switch careers is a fairly big undertaking.
 It could also prove very difficult to do without proper training.

 Through a life coach training program, you will learn how to conduct initial client intake and assessment, as well as communication and goal-setting skills, to help guide your clients toward their wants and needs.

 A typical life coach training program requires 16-100 hours.
 There are various online options for this, as well as face-to-face programs and courses.

 When looking for the best life coaching certification program, search for programs accredited by the International Coach Federation.
 When backed by the International Coach Federation, the course is internationally recognized and also held to certain standards.
 Usually, programs cost between $1500 to $8000.
 As such, always ensure you do your due diligence and research any program before enrolling.

 The exciting part about obtaining life coach certification is that there are no prerequisites.
 Life coaching programs accept individuals from all kinds of backgrounds and with all kinds of experiences.
 This makes it an ideal choice for those opting to make a career change, without undergoing a 4-year or longer university or college program.

 After you have obtained your life coaching certificate, you will want to determine a plan of attack.
 How are you going to get clients?
-How long will each session last and what will you charge?
+How long will each session last and how much will you charge for your coaching services?
 What administrative tasks should you be aware of and track?

 Building a business takes time.
 You might not jump into your new career as a full-timer straight away.
 It may take many months or even years to build a full list of clients, as well as a system to ensure you have new ones coming in.